xsf/xmpp.org/content/blog/2022-05-05-newsletter.md

 ### Updated

--   Version 1.6.0 of [XEP-0115](https://xmpp.org/extensions/xep-0115.html) (Entity Capabilities)
-    -   Mention preimage attacks explicitly (ssw)

--   Version 1.4.0 of [XEP-0156](https://xmpp.org/extensions/xep-0156.html) (Discovering Alternative XMPP Connection Methods)
+-   Version 0.4 of [XEP-0356](https://xmpp.org/extensions/xep-0356.html) (Privileged Entity)
-    -   Remove DNS `_xmppconnect` method due to security vulnerability. (tjb)
+    -   Add "iq" privilege (necessary to implement XEPs such as ).
+    -   Roster pushes are now transmitted to privileged entity with "roster" permission of "get" or "both".
+This can be disabled.
+    -   Reformulate to specify than only initial stanza and "unavailable" stanzas are transmitted with "presence" pemission.
+    -   Namespace bump. (jp)

 ### Last Call